knyar/nginx-lua-prometheus/README.md

 Metrics will be available at `http://your.nginx:9145/metrics`.
 Note that the gauge metric in this example contains values obtained from nginx global state, so they get set immediately before metrics are returned to the client.

+## Kubernetes Deployment
+This repository now includes a working Kubernetes deployment for testing or production use:

+* App and NGINX container sidecar

+* Prometheus Lua metrics via OpenResty

+* ConfigMaps for NGINX and Lua logic

+See:

+* ./deployment.yaml – a sample Deployment manifest

+* ./configmap-default-conf.yaml – includes the NGINX site config and Lua metric logic

+* ./configmap-nginx-lua.yaml – optional extra Lua scripts (if separated)

+* ./kubernetes/ – holds additional Kubernetes resources if needed

+you surely know how to deploy if you've come up to here.

 ## API reference